innovyze/Open-Source-Support/04 InfoWorks WS Pro/01 Ruby/0010 - Demand Diagram/README.md

 ### Time Values

-Demand Diagrams in WS Pro store values relative to week days, therefore it would not be strictly accurate to convert values to a Ruby `DateTime` or `Time` object which are absolute/ Therefore the time values in each profile are stored as seconds from the first day of the week (in WS Pro, this is Monday), i.e.:
+Demand Diagrams in WS Pro store values relative to week days, tso it would not be accurate to convert values to a Ruby `DateTime` or `Time` object which are absolute dates.
+Therefore the time values in each profile are stored as seconds from the first day of the week (in WS Pro, this is Monday), i.e.:

 - Monday 00:15 is 900 seconds
 - Tuesday 01:30 is 91800 seconds

-This makes it compatible with Ruby's `Time` class, i.e.
+This makes it reasonably compatible with Ruby's `Time` class, i.e.

 ```ruby
 require 'time'